 Day 7 + 8 Málaga

-Located on the famous Costa del Sol, the Andalusian town is very popular among travelers worldwide.
+Located on the famous Costa del Sol, the Andalusian town is well-liked among travelers worldwide.
 If you want to spend a fantastic beach vacation in the South of Spain, this is the place to be.
-But even if you aren’t really keen on only relaxing on the beach, there is a lot to do.
-Not far from the city center, you can find the Montes de Málaga Natural Park.
-The mountains are filled with beautiful hiking trails and breathtaking nature.
+But even if you aren’t keen on only relaxing on the beach, there is a lot to do.

 Things you shouldn’t miss in Málaga